What to do

 How does a hit-and-run affect your auto insurance premium?

-A hit-and-run accident claim is paid out under the Collision coverage of your auto insurance policy.
+When your vehicle is in operation, a hit-and-run accident claim is paid out under the Collision coverage, less its deductible, of your auto insurance policy.
+If your car was not in operation, the Comprehensive coverage and deductible will apply.
 You may be able to avoid this cost if you have a $0 deductible coverage included on your policy.
-Note that hit-and-run accidents are typically the only accident in which you are not at fault for which you will be required to pay your collision deductible.

 The good news?
 A hit-and-run claim does not count against you as a chargeable claim.
 If you are a victim of a hit-and-run and are insured with The Personal, it’s easy to file your hit-and-run claim online or by phone if you prefer to speak with an agent.